lehrj/HoverTank1989/README.md

   <img width="600" src="https://github.com/lehrj/HoverTank1989/blob/master/Images/ImpactReverseAngle.gif">
 </p>

-Target acquisition is attained through a laser and target lock is indicated visibly and audibly by change in laser color from green to red and an audio tone.
+Targeting is achieved with a vehicle mounted laser designator that changes color when a target is locked, along with an audio lock tone.
 The missile is fire and forget, so once launched the user is able to acquire the next target immediately.

 ## Game Controls